-In 2013, NARF partnered with Trees, Water & People to offset its global warming emissions for 2012 from the five areas measured and described above.
-NARF made a donation to the Native American solar heater project to offset about 362 tons of carbon dioxide.
-In addition to offsetting carbon dioxide, the solar heater project helps Native American families in need by providing clean, free heat from the sun and jobs.
+Once again, NARF is partnering with Trees, Water & People to offset its global warming emissions for the major sources of consumption listed above.
+This partnership includes a donation to the Native American solar heater project to offset about 460 tons of carbon dioxide to offset 2013 emissions.
+In addition to environmental impacts, the solar heater project helps Native American families in need by providing clean, free heat from the sun as well as jobs.
 To learn more about this project, read the Indian Country Today article "Henry Red Cloud leads the renewable-energy charge at Pine Ridge."

 See our data and impacts since 2007 below.

 Notes about the data: